 Right to inspect accounting books and records of ICANN

-In addition to the statutory right that the Empowered Community will have and the new community powers described in Recommendation #4, the CCWG-Accountability recommends including in the ICANN Fundamental Bylaws the right for Decisional Participants in the Empowered Community to inspect as outlined in California Corporations Code 6333, although this specific article reference would not be mentioned in the Bylaws.
+In addition to the statutory right that the Empowered Community will have and the new Community Powers described in Recommendation #4, the CCWG-Accountability recommends including in the ICANN Fundamental Bylaws the right for Decisional Participants in the Empowered Community to inspect as outlined in California Corporations Code 6333, although this specific article reference would not be mentioned in the Bylaws.

 This inspection right is distinct from the Document Information Disclosure Policy (DIDP).
 While any eligible party can file a request according to the DIDP, inspection rights are only accessible to Decisional Participants in the Empowered Community.
 The scopes are also different as explained below.

-This inspection right would include the accounting books and records of ICANN and the minutes of proceedings of the board of directors and committees of the board of directors, on the conditions discussed below.
+This inspection right would include the accounting books and records of ICANN and the minutes of proceedings of the Board of Directors and committees of the Board of Directors, on the conditions discussed below.
 Since ICANN will not have statutory “members,” the right to inspect “member” meeting minutes would not apply.

 Although the Corporations Code does not define “books and records of account,” the term is generally understood to refer to the journals and ledgers in which financial transactions are originally entered and recorded, and the statements compiled from them.
 The term generally does not extend to source documents on which books and records of account are based, such as canceled checks and invoices.
 Similarly, the term generally encompasses documents relevant to the operation of the corporation as a whole, and not to those relevant to only a small or isolated aspect of the corporation’s operations.